KathrynDH/ExploringYouthLiteracy/README.md

 - Liberia
 - Burkina Faso
 - Cote d'Ivoire

-They all have youth literacy rates under 60%.
+These countries all have youth literacy rates under 60%.

 The countries with the lowest literacy rates had lower incomes than other countries in the dataset.
 There were 27 countires under 80% youth literacy.
 Their median GNI was 850.00 USD and max GNI of 2960.00 USD.